 There are several lessons here.

 Another lesson is that a few blowouts, even harsh ones, doesn’t mean you suck.
-And they don’t even mean the day sucks, or that your state is so off you should stop.
+And they certainly don’t mean the day sucks or that your state is so off you should stop.

 I’m a big advocate for approaching high volume of girls in a given day, as I am convinced this high volume helps “numb” your brain.
 Or put you in state.
 Or whatever you want to call being “in flow” with women and everyone around you.